bv-dolphin/ticketsBus/README.md

 # ticketsBus
-Sale of tickets for the bus
+Sale of tickets for the bus.